-Automobile liability, collision and comprehensive coverages are provided through the state’s self-insured Risk Management Plan.
+Automobile liability, collision and comprehensive coverages are provided through the Commonwealth’s self-insured Risk Management Plan.
 Coverage applies to both state-owned vehicles and commercially leased vehicles when they are used for authorized business purposes.
 Executive Order 89 requires that state-owned vehicles be used strictly for official business.

 Liability coverage is extended to the operator of a state-owned vehicle whose negligence results in bodily injury or property damage to a third party.